 - 209.1.
 Each planeswalker card has a loyalty number printed in its lower right corner.
 This indicates its loyalty while it's not on the battlefield, and it also indicates that the planeswalker enters the battlefield with that many loyalty counters on it. - 209.2.
 An activated ability with a loyalty symbol in its cost is a loyalty ability.
 Loyalty abilities follow special rules: A player may activate a loyalty ability of a permanent he or she controls any time he or she has priority and the stack is empty during a main phase of his or her turn, but only if none of that permanent's loyalty abilities have been activated that turn.
-See rule 606, "Loyalty Abilities."

-210. Hand Modifier
+See rule 606, "Loyalty Abilities." - 210.
+Hand Modifier - 210.1.

-- 210.1.
 Each vanguard card has a hand modifier printed in its lower left corner.
 This is a number preceded by a plus sign, a number preceded by a minus sign, or a zero.
-This modifier is applied to the maximum hand size of the vanguard card's owner (normally seven) to determine both how many cards that player draws at the beginning of the game and his or her maximum hand size. - 211.
+This modifier is applied as the starting hand size and the maximum hand size of the vanguard card's owner are determined.
+See rule 103.4. - 211.
 Life Modifier - 211.1.
 Each vanguard card has a life modifier printed in its lower right corner.
 This is a number preceded by a plus sign, a number preceded by a minus sign, or a zero.
-This modifier is applied to the starting life total of the vanguard card's owner (normally 20) to determine how much life that player begins the game with. - 212.
+This modifier is applied as the starting life total of the vanguard card's owner is determined.
+See rule 103.3. - 212.
 Information Below the Text Box - 212.1.
 Each card features text printed below the text box that has no effect on game play. - 212.1a The illustration credit for a card is printed on the first line below the text box.
 It follows the paintbrush icon or, on older cards, the abbreviation "Illus." - 212.1b Legal text (the fine print at the bottom of the card) lists the trademark and copyright information. - 212.1c Some card sets feature collector numbers.
 This information is printed in the form [card number]/[total cards in the set], immediately following the legal text.